pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-07-bye-europe-hello-africa.md

 {{< image src="IMG_8174.jpg" alt="The Rock has it's own weather system" ratio="16x9" >}}

-To give an idea of the absolute navigational mayhem going on, I've included two screenshots of the AIS.
+To give an idea of the absolute navigational mayhem going on, I've included two screenshots of the {{% explain "AIS" "automatic identification system" %}}.
 We're the red boat.
 Usually, there's one other boat on the screen, maybe two.
-Here, we had at one point 5 simultanuous collision warnings ringing at the same time.
+Here, we had at one point 5 simultaneous collision warnings ringing at the same time.

 {{< two-images src1="opencpn1.png" alt1="Around Gibraltar" ratio1="1x1" src2="opencpn2.png" alt2="Around Tangier" ratio2="1x1" >}}